 The Top DJs of the 60s

 The most outstanding memory I recall about the 60s was the

 DJs.
 As far as I am concerned today's radio DJs cannot match the wit, humor and fun that these jocks

 brought to their broadcasts.
 (Perhaps I just don't get a kick out of crude humor on the air.)
 It was fun especially

 when the phone calls to the station over a promotion tied up the phone lines and teed Ma Bell off.
 Their format was

 original plus the fact the radio studio made many of the radio commercials themselves just added so

 much more to the program.
 I remember growing up in a small town in Ohio listening on my transistor radio to a small

 Columbus Ohio.
 Until FM was added, you couldn't receive a clear broadcast of

 WCOL in the evening so you

 relied on drifted radio shows from the likes of WLS in Chicago, WHK in Cleveland, WABC of New York, and other large city

 broadcasts.
 Even though I did not live in those cities, I do remember these disc jockeys.
-I have included some of them here as well as the DJs I
+I have

-email me at email@example.com and let me know and I will research
+you have a DJ that needs to be recognized here please email me at email@example.com and let me know and I will research

 Robert W. Morgan